This website no longer supports Internet Explorer 11. Please use a more up-to-date browser such as Firefox, Chrome for better viewing and usability.

 • Gold: Certis Belchim/Certis Biologicals for Toltek, a solution that combats Take-all, one of Europe’s most devastating cereal diseases.

-• Silver: Cearitis for their push & pull combination, a method that effectively targets fruit flies.
+• Silver: Cearitis for their push and pull combination, a method that effectively targets fruit flies.

 • Bronze: Biotalys for their protein-based solution designed to protect crops from potentially catastrophic fungal diseases.